centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/concepts.md

 - [Acknowledged](acknowledge.md): indicates that the incident on the service or on the host has been taken into account by a user.
 Acknowledged resources have a yellow background.
 - [In downtime](downtimes.md): indicates that notifications are temporarily stopped.
-A downtime can be [planned in advance](downtimes.md#recurrent-downtimes) to avoid receiving alerts during maintenance periods, or be set following an incident.
+Downtime can be [planned in advance](downtimes.md#recurrent-downtimes) to avoid receiving alerts during maintenance periods, or can be set following an incident.
 Resources in downtime have a purple background.

 -   [Flapping](notif-flapping.md): indicates that the status change